Aerial Dance Festival 2019 – Class Descriptions

 Mon.
 Aug.
 5 – Fri.
 Aug.
 9 | 3:00 pm – 4:30 pm

 Prerequisite: Two years of aerial study.

-This sling (we’ll use knotted fabrics as slings) repertory class will present a non-traditional challenging approach to aerial work through a peculiar, sensational lens and artsy journey of the sling.
-Beginning with a warm up that tries to delayer our inhibitions, we will continue to recognize and alter our self-consciousness in the learning/sharing and performing process.
-The sling material will explore an articulate choreographic bridge between offered ideas and open interpretation that delves deeply into the play within tension, and how to connect your energy with the apparatus, fellow artists and the space.
-Finding the push between the floor, apparatus and gravity permits a resonant continuity between each element.
-Merging ideas from dance, circus, art installation, sound art, politics, ritual, improvisation, make-believe, and somatic magic: we will wake up our ignored senses; we will feel our own pulse within the choreography.
-Be unapologetic, present and generous.
+Merging ideas from dance, circus, art installation, sonic media, body politics, queer theory, performance art, ritual, improvisation, and somatic awareness: we will wake up our ignored senses.
+This sling repertory class unearths a non-conventional challenging approach to aerial work through a peculiar, sensational lens, and artsy journey of the fabric-knotted sling that is in a constant shift as ever-evolving environmental structure.
+Beginning with a warm up that tries to delayer our inhibitions, we will continue to recognize and alter our self-consciousness in the learning/sharing/performing process.
+Honing into the sensation of skin compressed and supported by the fabrics, we can undo and find choice within habituation.
+Rather than dominating the fabrics with aesthetic intention, how can our bodies become responsive to the synthetic touch of the fabrics and conduit another’s movement?
+The sling material will explore an articulate choreographic bridge between offered ideas and open interpretation that delves deeply into the play within suspension, listening, and how to connect your energy with the apparatus, fellow artists and the space, permitting a resonant continuity between each element.
 We will create a micro-world demonstrating how artists can create the environment they crave.